 MF: Uli Hoeness (West Germany)

 Hoeness was forced into retirement aged 27, but if his playing career was short, it was certainly sweet.
-Between 1971 and 1976 he crammed three Bundesliga titles and three European Champion Clubs' Cups with FC Bayern München, and helping West Germany to victory in both the 1972 UEFA European Championship and the 1974 FIFA World Cup.
+Between 1971 and 1976 he crammed three Bundesliga titles and three European Champion Clubs' Cups with Bayern München and helped West Germany to victory in the 1972 UEFA European Championship and the 1974 FIFA World Cup.
 There might also have been a second European victory in 1976 had the midfielder not fired his penalty high over the bar in the final shoot-out against Czechoslovakia.
-A knee injury all but ended his playing career soon after though Hoeness remains a high-profile figure as Bayern's general manager.
+A knee injury all but ended his playing career soon after.

 MF: Günter Netzer (West Germany)